 What the Defense Bill Means for Texas

-Recently the final John S. McCain National Defense Authorization Act for Fiscal Year 2019 conference report passed the Senate, and it will now head to the President’s desk for signature.
-You can read the final conference report here, and below is a summary of the bill’s impact on Texas:
+This week, the Senate is considering the National Defense Authorization Act (NDAA) for Fiscal Year 2020.
+You can read the legislation here, and below is a summary of its impact on Texas:

-- Raises troops’ pay by 2.6%, the largest pay raise for our military in nearly 10 years.
+- Raises troops’ pay by 3.1%, the largest pay raise for our military in a decade.

 - Prioritizes access to high quality public education for military children through increased DOD supplemental impact aid, especially for disabled military children.